forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * <https://cnduk.org/> "CND campaigns non-violently to achieve British nuclear disarmament – to get rid of the Trident nuclear weapons system and stop its replacement.
 But we recognise that Britain’s nuclear weapons are only a small part of the problem, so we also campaign for a global nuclear weapons ban." from <https://cnduk.org/who/>, October 22

 ### NATO Trust building
 > *in work and unfinished*

-To increase the international trust into NATO there are different options ranging from reforms to a re-founding/replacement or even a dissolution [possibly into the OSCE].
+To increase the international trust respectively reduce distrust in NATO there are different options ranging from reforms to a re-founding/replacement, a dissolution or an integration into another organization such as the OSCE.

 #### NATO Reforms/Reorientation
 * Increase transparency.
-* Clearer (more purpose and actions defining) statutes and possibly a focus more on defense - in actions for example reducing offensive weapons. <!-- possibly only weapon exports to country which adhere certain principles of humanity such as no death sentence, an overall fair legal system, local self determination for example by decentralization -->
+* Clearer (more purpose and actions defining) statutes and possibly a focus more on defense - in actions for example reducing offensive weapons. <!-- possibly only weapon exports to countries which adhere certain principles of humanity such as no death sentence, an overall fair legal system, local self determination for example by decentralization -->
 * Open interstate cooperations to manage the challenges we face - the NATO expertise is broad.
 * A focus on tasks such as crisis management and state-independent threats such as terrorism ([NATO counter Terrorism](#nato-counter-terrorism-reference-curriculum)).